kcoolsae/justin/docs/specs/src/overview.md

 The data stored falls into three different categories

-**Personal data** Full name, email address, country, role.
+**Personal data** Full name, email address, country, privileges (see below).
 This information is used to identify the participant.
 (A participant can see who else of their country is participating in the workshop and in what role.)

 **Background** as a member of the community.
 This data is used by the task handling committee (THC) to set up work